nci/MTtsdp/MT_L0/README.md

    3. `03_netcdf.py` - Creates a single Level 0 concatenated NetCDF file per station per day for variables EX, EY, BX, BY, BZ.
 The MT time series metadata is also available in the NetCDF file.

+Note that these scripts were designed to work on outputs from **Earth Data Logger** instruments only.

 ### Raw data and metadata

 Virtual links are used here for accessing the __Earth Data Logger__ raw MT time series data and associated metadata: